-Finding the right Work Kamping job can be complicated, but we’re here to help!
-Understanding how important a good first impression is can make all the difference.
+A great first impression can make all the difference!
 Keep reading for the best tips to help you find the right fit:

-- Check your resume for errors: make sure your contact information is up-to-date, your resume has been completely filled-out and has been spell-checked, reviewed for errors, and maintains a professional tone of voice.
+Check your resume/cover letter for errors- Make sure your contact information is up-to-date, your resume is completed, has been proofread, and looks professional.
 Remember to upload a picture of your RV!

 During the Interview

-- Outline your needs (within reason) e.g.: you need a 50 amp hookup, you prefer the same days off if you’re a couple, RV site size, etc… But also understand this is a business and they are hiring you to help them be successful, so sometimes you will be expected to help out in ways that may not be convenient or interesting to you.
-For instance, the 4th of July weekend is often busy for campgrounds and they may need extra staff.
+Outline your needs (within reason) e.g.: you need a 50 amp hookup, you prefer the same days off if you’re a couple, RV site size, etc… But also understand this is a business and they are hiring you to help them be successful, so sometimes you will be expected to help out in ways that may not be convenient or interesting to you.

-- Stay on topic.
-Be friendly and warm, but stay on-task.
+Stay on topic.
+Be professional and friendly, but stay on-task.
 Their time is as valuable as yours and they will appreciate it.

 After the Interview